 2010 Nissan Titan Interior

 While the Nissan Titan is an able performer, most reviewers say it lags competitors when it comes to its interior.
-Buyers have come to expect more from their truck interiors than the basic, barebones setups in past trucks.
-Now, competitors like the Chevy Silverado offer interior materials and construction that are similar to whats found in a luxury SUV.
 The Dodge Ram offers lots of innovative interior storage solution, and the Ford F-150 offers tech features that appeal to buyers who use their trucks for play and work.

 - "Titan's cabin is let down by an overuse of hard plastic materials and mediocre assembly quality.
 The glovebox lid has a flimsy, insubstantial feel." -- Consumer Guide

 Writers were generally comfortable sitting in the Titan's cabin, at least in the front seats.
-Most competitors get higher marks for their cabin comfort, with the Dodge Ram and Ford F-150 getting especially high marks for their backseats.
+Most competitors get higher marks for their cabin comfort, with the Dodge Ram and Ford F-150 getting especially high marks for their comfortable seats.

 - "Seating is offered in bench or Captain's Chair style buckets and offers good support and long term comfort.
 Drivers over six feet, however, may find themselves staring out through the windshield's tint band.
 Some drivers also felt the seat bottoms could do with a sharper upward angle to better support their thighs." -- Kelley Blue Book